Tobi007-del/TMG_VIDEO_PLAYER/README.md

 ## Project Developer

-- I am Oketade Oluwatobiloba, a Fullstack Developer in training
+- I am Oketade Oluwatobiloba, a Fullstack Developer in training.
+This is a website that uses the HTML5 Video Player of the Movie Garden to provide the best custom viewing experience out there.

 ## Brief Description